repoporep/forum-exporter/README.md

 ---

-**How long does it take at most from downloading everything, to setting it up, and running it?**
+**How long does it take at most from downloading everything and setting it up, to running it, and getting your first folder?**

 *For programmers:* 15 minutes.